 Teams from local firms including Sharston based Interpart Ltd, creative media agency McCann Manchester and more than forty staff from Myerson Solicitors in Altrincham, took on our Cheshire Three Peaks challenge and enjoyed a great team building activity raising vital funds in the process.

 We are constantly seeking corporate support through sponsorship of our range of events.
 By sponsoring our Cheshire Three Peaks Challenge one year, Active Business helped to cover the costs ensuring as much money as possible was raised.

 Employees can also volunteer for the hospice.
-Teams from Virgin Media used their volunteer hours to sort and prepare stock in the charity shop, and groups from RBS and United Utilities gave their time to help with our Knitted Easter Chick appeal
+Teams from Virgin Media used their volunteer hours to sort and prepare stock in the charity shop, and groups from RBS, Barclays and United Utilities gave their time to help with our Knitted Easter Chick appeal

 Thank you all for your valued support.
 If your organisation would like to work with us to help us support local families with children and young people with life-limiting conditions, please contact our fundraising manager Peter Forster on 0161 443 2200.